United States Post Office–Meriden Main

-The former U.S. Post Office-Meriden Main, also known as Meriden Main Post Office, is located at 89 Colony Street in Meriden, Connecticut.
+The former U.S. Post Office-Meriden Main, also known as Meriden Main Post Office, is located at 89 North Colony Street in Meriden, Connecticut.
 Built in 1907 and extended in 1932, it is a striking local example of Beaux Arts architecture.
 The building was listed on the National Register of Historic Places in 1986.

 History

-Meriden's former post office is located on the east side of Colony Street on the northern fringe of downtown Meriden, at the southeast corner of Brooks Street.
+Meriden's former post office is located on the east side of North Colony Street on the northern fringe of downtown Meriden, at the southeast corner of Brooks Street.

 Construction of the building was authorized by Congress in 1907, and the building was completed in 1909 to a design by James Knox Taylor.
 It no longer houses the city's main post office, which is at 190 Center Street.